Ehiremen/undoable-battle-game/README.md

 ## Gameplay
 1. During the game, Player 1 is able to:
-   * Attack: Choose aany of the moves available to their Actor and use that attack on their opponent
+   * Attack: Choose any of the moves available to their Actor and use that attack on their opponent
    * Heal: Undo the last attack performed by their opponent.
 This is implemented using Stacks.

 2. Player 2 is only able to perfrom attacks.
 This is done by choosing a random attack from their available moves.